What to Put in Your Dog's First Aid Kit: 20 Essentials + a Few Extras

 16. Super glue

-17. Benadryl, unless your dog is allergic to this antihistamine, in which case you need to find an alternative.
+17. Benadryl: If your dog is allergic to this antihistamine, you need to find an alternative.
 The liquid form will be easiest to give him in case of an emergency.

 19. Hydrogen peroxide

 Having a first aid kit may keep your dog alive, especially during poisoning.
 If your dog ingests a non-caustic substance, you can make him vomit even before taking him to the emergency clinic.
 By the time you drive your dog to the clinic, he is checked in by the receptionist, and the veterinarian asks what has happened, your dog has already begun to absorb the poison.
 Giving him activated charcoal at home will save a lot of time.

 It is also a good idea to include:

 - Your dog's vaccination record.

 - A card listing any medications your dog is allergic to, as well as any medications he takes.

 - Veterinarian's address and phone number.